indzhov/Campaign-Success-Calculator-ML/README.md

 # 3 - The best channels for advertising are :
 ![graph5: ](graphs/channels.png)

-# Also, two bonus a advices could be :
+# Also, two bonus advices could be :
 - To target more people with childs
 - To target those who have graduated, have PhD or Masters degree.